wp-plugins/stageshow/trunk/readme.txt

 * First public release

 == Upgrade Notice ==
+= 2.2.4 =
+* Performances with dates changed by StageShow versions 2.1.5 to 2.2.3 may have incorrect performance Expiry Date/Time  (StageShow+ only)

 = 2.2 =
 * Support for PayPal Checkout removed - MerchantID on PayPal Settings tab must be set